RichardDooling/Entertainment_Law/Deal_Obligations/Deal_Obligations.md

 How to defend against this nonsense?

-One way is to say that your client’s share of net profits participation shall be calculated using the SAME FORMULA as ALL other net profits participants.
+One way is to be sure that the talent's share of net profits participation shall be calculated using the SAME FORMULA as ALL other net profits participants.
 The other way is to simply advise the talent that these clauses are meaningless and almost never result in any "new money."

 * *Buchwald v.
 Paramount Pictures,* (Cal.
 App.
 1992)([read about examples of Hollywood Accounting](http://en.wikipedia.org/wiki/Hollywood_accounting).
 * [*Buchwald v.
 Paramount Pictures,*][net_profits] 1992 WL 1462910 (Cal.
 App.
 1992).